sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 * A short overview of what you've done
 * A list of files relevant to this assignment
 * Any commands needed to demonstrate your programs

+Send an email by noon on the due date to both me (dhg@cs.utexas.edu) and Lewis (lewfish@cs.utexas.edu) when your code is checked in, pushed, and ready for grading.

 You are highly encouraged to make your code as modular as possible, to facilitate reuse.
 Functions like reading a file, cleaning it up, and counting things are going to be used all the time in this course.
 Having easy-to-call functions for these operations in your code will serve you well.